Adityakaushik-mrt/SQL--Projects/Airflight Data Analysis/README.md

 > **Airline Flight & Booking Data Analysis using SQL | Revenue, Bookings, Cancellations, Passenger Behavior & MoM Growth Analysis**

 Your SQL file specifically includes advanced analytical techniques such as window functions, CTEs, `DENSE_RANK()`, `ROW_NUMBER()`, `LAG()`, and monthly revenue/MoM calculations, so I have highlighted those rather than describing techniques that aren't demonstrated in the file.
-If you give me your **actual GitHub repository link**, I can also insert it directly into the LinkedIn post and README.

 ```